laurajunco/angular/README.md

 - ngSyle changes styles dynamically

 ### 20. Applying CSS Classes Dynamically with the ngClass Directive

 - ngClass allows us to add a class
 - object with class name and wether it should be added or not

+### 21. Displaying Lists Using the ngFor Directive

+-